Variable-speed, Variable-volume Pump and MotorComponent

 Measurement Strategy

-The measurement strategy for a variable-speed pump and motor is to measure power draw of the pump motor at various known speeds, develop a mathematical relationship between the power and speed, and then collect hourly OAT.
-Measurement points are generically represented in Figure 1.
+The measurement strategy for a variable-speed, variable-volume pump and motor is to measure power draw of the pump motor at various known speeds, develop a mathematical relationship between the power and speed, and then collect hourly OAT.
+Measurement locations are generically represented in Figure 1.

 Measurement Equipment